Robinpig/Note/docs/CS/Java/Spring/IoC.md

  }
 ```

 ##### BeanPostProcessor

 Factory hook that allows for custom modification of new bean instances — for example, checking for marker interfaces or [wrapping beans with proxies(AOP)](/docs/CS/Java/Spring/AOP.md?id=createProxy).

 Typically, post-processors that populate beans via marker interfaces or the like will implement postProcessBeforeInitialization, while post-processors that wrap beans with proxies will normally implement postProcessAfterInitialization.

-Registration
 An ApplicationContext can autodetect BeanPostProcessor beans in its bean definitions and apply those post-processors to any beans subsequently created.
 A plain BeanFactory allows for programmatic registration of post-processors, applying them to all beans created through the bean factory.

-Ordering
 BeanPostProcessor beans that are autodetected in an ApplicationContext will be ordered according to `org.springframework.core.PriorityOrdered` and `org.springframework.core.Ordered` semantics.
-In contrast, BeanPostProcessor beans that are registered programmatically with a BeanFactory will be applied in the order of registration; any ordering semantics expressed through implementing the PriorityOrdered or Ordered interface will be ignored for programmatically registered post-processors.
-Furthermore, the @Order annotation is not taken into account for BeanPostProcessor beans.
+In contrast, BeanPostProcessor beans that are registered programmatically with a BeanFactory will be applied in the order of registration;
+any ordering semantics expressed through implementing the PriorityOrdered or Ordered interface will be ignored for programmatically registered post-processors.
+Furthermore, the `@Order` annotation is not taken into account for BeanPostProcessor beans.

 ```java
 public interface BeanPostProcessor {

    @Nullable
    default Object postProcessBeforeInitialization(Object bean, String beanName) throws BeansException {
       return bean;